ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 * For each repo to be modified:

-  * Modify the code, go to the next step if finished or at regular interval to backup your work.
+  * Modify the code, go to the next step if finished or at regular intervals to backup your work.
-  * `Self review <https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging>`__ your changes using ``git add -i``.
+  * `Self-review <https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging>`__ your changes using ``git add -i``.
   * Create a new signed commit using ``git commit -s``.

     * A pull request should contain minimal semantically meaningful commits (for instance, a large number of 1-line commits is not acceptable).